-The recent outbreak of COVID-19 cases on Sydney’s northern beaches is a stark reminder that we still have a long way to go before we are free from this insidious virus.
+The recent outbreak of COVID-19 cases in Sydney is a stark reminder that we still have some way to go before we are free from this insidious virus.

 Sea kayaking, for the most part, is an activity where maintaining adequate “social distance” as a prevention measure is not an issue.
 However, paddle briefings and assisted rescues are areas where separation between sea kayakers can encroach on the recommended minimum of 1.5 metres.